Children's Fiction Trees & Forests

 Ian Wallace has had a distinguished career as an author and illustrator of picture books, publishing many classics such as Chin Chiang and the Dragon’s Dance, Boy of the Deeps and The Huron Carol.
 His visual interpretation of Canadian Railroad Trilogy by Gordon Lightfoot received three starred reviews and was named a USBBY Outstanding International Book and a Resource Links’ Year’s Best.
 He has won the Elizabeth Mrazik-Cleaver Award, the Mr. Christie’s Book Award, the Amelia Frances Howard-Gibbon Award and the IODE Violet Downey Book Award.
 He has also been nominated for the prestigious Hans Christian Andersen Award and the TD Canadian Children’s Literature Award.
 Ian lives in Brookline, Massachusetts, with his wife, Deb.

-Excerpt: The Year of Fire (by (author) Teddy Jam & Ian Wallace)
+Excerpt: The Year of Fire (by (author) Teddy Jam; illustrated by Ian Wallace)

 At the creek all the men were cutting down trees and trying to make a space wide enough that the fire couldn’t jump across.
 The fire was burning so loud everyone had to shout.
 John and I were supposed to fill the buckets in the creek and carry them to the men.